 1270 Illustration I

 An introductory illustration course that provides students with a basic overview of visual perception; using materials, techniques and the creative application of the principles of art to illustrative problem solving.

 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

-1280 Digital Illustration An introduction to the central features and functions of Adobe Illustrator, the industry's leading vector-based application that is currently used as an illustration, technical drawing, animation and vector paint program.
+1280 Digital Illustration

+An introduction to the central features and functions of Adobe Illustrator, the industry's leading vector-based application that is currently used as an illustration, technical drawing, animation and vector paint program.
 Credit: 3 semester hours.
+Studio fee \$50.

-Studio fee \$30.
-1290 Introduction to Cartooning A studio course in cartoon and caricature.
+1290 Introduction to Cartooning

+A studio course in cartoon and caricature.
 Students receive experience in the use of materials and techniques in their creative application.
 Credit: 3 semester hours.
+Studio fee, \$50.

-Studio fee, \$30.
-1370 Aqueous Media in Paris (Abroad) An introduction to water-based painting using the architecture, people and landscape of France as subject matter.
+1370 Aqueous Media in Paris (Abroad)

+An introduction to water-based painting using the architecture, people and landscape of France as subject matter.
 Studio.
 Credit: 3 semester hours.

-1510 Relief and Intaglio Printmaking (Printmaking I) An introductory course to the basic printmaking media.
-Fundamentals of relief printmaking are explored through the woodcut and linoleum cut.
+1510 Printmaking I: Relief and Intaglio

+This course introduces the methodologies and concepts of relief and intaglio printmaking processes.
+These processes include linoleum and wood cut, found objects, dry point etching and variations of intaglio.

 Credit: 3 semester hours.
+Studio fee, \$50.

-Studio fee, \$30.
-1610 Photography I An introduction to the camera and the fundamentals of black and white photography.
-Emphasis is on developing self-expression through creative photographic assignments and critiques.
-35 mm camera required (preferably SLR).
+1610 Photography I

+An introduction to the tools, techniques and creative aspects of the photographic medium.
+DSLR camera recommended.

 Credit: 3 semester hours.
-Studio fee, \$30.
-1620 Photography II Prerequisite: ART 1610 or 1080.
-A continuation of ART 1610.
-Developing, printing and enlarging techniques are refined and applied to the specific needs of students.
-35 mm camera required (preferably SLR).
+Studio fee, \$50.

+1620 Photography II

+Prerequisite: ART 1610 or 1085 with permission of chair.
+This course will emphasize the critical analysis and development of the student's personal photographic work, and the refinement of basic techniques in both analog and digital photographic processes.
+DSLR camera recommended.

 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.